Simply put, a doula is a trained professional that advocates for new parents through birth and beyond with non-medical support and encouragement.

 Most doulas work along the same lines in terms of their overarching function — emotional and physical birth support.

-They may have added qualifications, though, in things like pregnancy massage, aromatherapy, or hypnobirthing, which inform what support they are able to offer.
+They may have added qualifications, though, in things like pregnancy massage, aromatherapy, or hypnobirthing, which inform what support they can offer.

 They often also have various packages detailing the scope and timeline of their support.